 Here, you’ll learn quick and simple ways to type music note symbols on various devices.
 After all, Microsoft Windows, Mac OSX, and Linux PCs can use many special characters that aren’t found on the standard US or UK English keyboard.

-If you want to type certain symbols like music notes, then this means you have to find out what their ALT code is, or look up a Character Map.
+If you want to type certain symbols like music notes, you must find out their ALT code or look up a Character Map.
 This is a tool that helps you find special characters to use.
-Also, a music note symbol created through ALT codes can be used in other apps, such as Microsoft Word, Twitter, and Facebook.
+Also, You can use a music note symbol created through ALT codes in other apps, such as Microsoft Word, Twitter, and Facebook.

 How to Use ALT Codes to Type Music Note

-Plus, remember that all ALT codes must be typed using the numbers in the Numpad of your keyboard.
-This means these alt codes won’t work when you use the number keys above the QWERTY line of keys.
+Remember that all ALT codes must be typed using the numbers in the Numpad of your keyboard.
+This means these alt codes won’t work when you use the number of keys above the QWERTY line.

 How to Use the Character Map to Type Music Note

 The Character Map utility allows you to pick several symbols in one go.
 It also lets you copy them to your document or the system clipboard.
 You can also paste the same symbols from the clipboard on any text field you like by pressing CTRL + V.

 Character Map in Microsoft Windows

 - Press the Windows key and the letter r to show the Run dialog box.
 Afterward, type “charmap” without the quotes and press Enter.
 This will open up the Character Map applet;

 - Type “Note” in the “Search For” text field.
 Then, click “Search” to find the two types of musical notes.
 Remember, there are hundreds of characters in the Character Map, and trying to find both music notes or any other special character on the map, can be time-consuming;